-Remember that not only your customers that see your reviews, potential buyers also see reviews, and if they are not satisfied, they will not be inclined to purchase.
-Make them feel at ease.
+Remember that not only your customers see your reviews, but potential buyers also see reviews, and if they are not satisfied, they will not be inclined to purchase.

-You can strike a balance by choosing to call very frequent customers, as they have used your products well and have a ton of experience with them.
+You can strike a balance by choosing to call frequent customers, as they have used your products well and have a ton of experience with them.

 Hence, you have an idea about what people like and what useful qualities you can make better and bad features that have chased one-time customers away.

 Questions answered will lead to further questions, even outside your scope, that will broaden your horizon and make you see why you need to fix certain things.

 Put yourself in the buyer’s position, and you will understand their grievances and help you make a better product for them.

-You will quickly gain the reputation of a scandalous and lying business if you improve your copy by promising to do a couple of new things, and you fail to accomplish them.
+You will quickly gain the reputation of a scandalous and lying business if you improve your copy by promising to do a couple of new things and fail to accomplish them.